 6.1 Applicable Law and Court of Jurisdiction

 This Agreement is made and shall be construed in accordance with the laws of Germany.
-Court of Jurisdiction is Tübingen, Germany.
-CeGaT also reserves the right to start legal action at the court of jurisdiction at your legal business domicile or place of residence.
+The Court of Jurisdiction is Tübingen, Germany.
+CeGaT also reserves the right to start legal action at the Court of Jurisdiction at your legal business domicile or place of residence.